psychemedia/island-storynotes/worsley/richard_easy.md

 Xx day that she should set ont for Yorkshire, which she accordingly did in the evening, in a post coach, N Mrs.

-1— accompanying her, as she was unable any longer to keep up the farce of her cousin's indisposition, leaving, however, proper directions with the servants how to behave in regard to the captain, with an injunction of the strictest secrecy, not to acquaint bim with the route they had taken,
+1— accompanying her, as she was unable any longer to keep up the farce of her cousin's indisposition, leaving, however, proper directions with the servants how to behave in regard to the captain, with an injunction of the strictest secrecy, not to acquaint him with the route they had taken,

 The very next morning the captain called again, and being made acquainted with the departure of the party, and unable to learn the road they had taken, he was almost frantic, 1 Bribery and corruption that few menial servants would have resisted were resu and the unhappy captain was obliged to retire in the most disconso- A 7 cs